nelsoniu/vaccine_accessibility/data/data_source.md

 2. The list of vaccinations sites (GP) is from HSCNI: [LINK](https://hscbusiness.hscni.net/services/1816.htm).
 Updated on 15 June 2021

 3. The vaccination rate is from HSCNI: [Link](https://covid-19.hscni.net/ni-covid-19-vaccinations-dashboard/).
+(Updated daily)

 ### Hong Kong